Tanama Tales

 This is one of the oldest and longest piers in California.
 It has an odd opening at the tip from where sea creatures can be observed (I saw starfish stuck to the pillars).

-Ventura Pier, Ventura, California
+Ventura Pier, Things to Do in Ventura, California

 Port Hueneme